 More Fair Trade Products the better

 This fair trade fact might be a good thing, but there are around 6000 products that are certified as Fairtrade.
 In addition, there are many other products available that are fair trade in nature, but not necessarily Fairtrade certified.
+It could be a direct brand to grower relationship that provide fair trade ideals, directly buying from the farmers with fair prices.

 Fair Trade Labels